jcornaz/impacted/README.md

 This provides a low-level "narrow-phase" collision-detection logic.

-If you want to pair it with a broad-phase, you may look at [bvh-arena] or [broccoli].
+If you want to pair it with a broad phrase, you may look at [bvh-arena] or [broccoli].

 [bvh-arena]: https://github.com/jcornaz/bvh-arena
 [broccoli]: https://github.com/tiby312/broccoli